Best practices for managing data quality: ETL vs ELT

-This article will underscore the relevance of data quality to both ETL and ELT data integration methods by exploring different use cases in which data quality tools have played a relevant part role.
+This article will underscore the relevance of data quality to both ETL and ELT data integration methods by exploring different use cases in which data quality tools have played a relevant role.
 We will also examine what it takes for data quality tools to be effective for both ETL and ELT.

 In order to understand the role of data quality and how it is applied to both methods, let’s first go over the key differentiators between ETL and ELT.

-On the one hand, the Extract Transform Load (ETL) approach has been the gold standard for data integration for many decades and is commonly used for integrating data from CRMs, ERPs, or other structured data repositories into data warehouses.
+The Extract Transform Load (ETL) approach has been the gold standard for data integration for many decades and is commonly used for integrating data from CRMs, ERPs, or other structured data repositories into data warehouses.
 While ETL processes are designed for internal, relational data warehousing, they require dedicated platforms for the intermediate steps between extracting data and loading it into target repositories.

-Extract Load Transform (ELT), on the other hand, addresses the volume, variety, and velocity of big data sources and don’t require this intermediate step to load data into target systems.
+Extract Load Transform (ELT), on the other hand, addresses the volume, variety, and velocity of big data sources and doesn’t require this intermediate step to load data into target systems.
 ELT requires less physical infrastructure and dedicated resources because transformation is performed within the target system’s engine.
 Thus, the shift from ETL to ELT tools is a natural consequence of the big data age and has become the preferred method for data lake integrations.

-Data Quality with ETL use cases
+Data quality with ETL use cases

 But wait, is ETL still being used?

 It has been said that ETL only has a place in legacy data warehouses used by companies or organizations that don't plan to transition to the cloud.
 In a cloud-centric world, organizations of all types have to work with cloud apps, databases, and platforms — along with the data that they generate.
 But it’s important not to forget the data contained in your on-premises systems.
 ETL tools should be able to accommodate data from any source — cloud, multi-cloud, hybrid, or on-premises.
-Today, there are ETL tools on the market that have made significant advancements in their functionality by expanding data quality capabilities such as data profiling, data cleansing, big data processing and data governance.
+Today, there are ETL tools on the market that have made significant advancements in their functionality by adding data quality capabilities such as data profiling, data cleansing, big data processing, and data governance.

-Talend helps Domino's Pizza deliver data quality
+Domino's Pizza delivers data quality

-Dominos wanted to integrate information from over 85,000 structured and unstructured data sources to get a single view of its customers and global operations.
+Domino’s wanted to integrate information from over 85,000 structured and unstructured data sources to get a single view of its customers and global operations.
 The IT architecture in place at Domino’s was preventing them from reaching those goals.
-They didn’t have a standard way to ingest data and had data quality issues because they were doing a lot of custom and costly development.
+They didn’t have a standard way to ingest data and had data quality issues because they were doing a lot of custom — and costly — development.

 AstraZeneca: ETL into a data lake

-Data Quality for ELT use case
+Data quality for ELT use case

 DoubleDown: from ETL to ELT

-Data Quality tools
+Data quality tools